cwgaldino/inkslide/README.rst

 Embedded instructions
 =======================

-Instructions can be embedded directly into the inkscape file.
+Instructions can be embedded directly into the Inkscape file.
 In this case, a instruction file will be generated automatically.
-The possible settings are (these must be written in the inkscape file as text --- see example 3):
+The possible settings are (these must be written in the Inkscape file as text --- see example 3):

 #. ``inkslide.save at: <path-to-save-slide>``
     filepath to save slide.
 If more than one is provided, the last one is used.
 If not provided, slides will be saved at current directory as slides.pdf.
 #. ``converter: <converter>``
     method for converting svg file to pdf.

         #. ``inkscape1.0``
-            Uses inkscape 1.0 internal pdf converter.
+            Uses Inkscape 1.0 internal pdf converter.
         #. ``inkscape0.9``
-            Uses inkscape 0.9.x internal pdf converter.
+            Uses Inkscape 0.9.x internal pdf converter.
-        # ``svglib``
+        #. ``svglib``
             Uses python package ``svglib`` (use ``pip install svglib``).
-If None, it will try to use inkscape internal converter from the same inkscape version in the file.
+If None, it will try to use Inkscape internal converter from the same Inkscape version in the file.
 #. ``inkslide.slide number: <True, False, all>``
     It replaces the text::

         ##.slidenumber

     by the slide number.
-There are thre different slide numbering modes:
+There are three different slide numbering modes:

         #. ``All`` or ``all``
             All layers are counted as different slides.
         #. ``True`` or ``true``